makerdao/community/governance/polls/Debt Ceiling Adjustment for ETH-B - December 7, 2020.md

 ---
 # Poll: Adjust the ETH-B Debt Ceiling - December 7, 2020

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf on behalf of the Maker Governance community.
-The community can vote in this poll to express support or opposition to adjusting the ETH-B Debt Ceiling from 10 million DAI to 20 million DAI.
+The community can vote in this poll to express support or opposition to adjusting the ETH-B Debt Ceiling.

-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on December 7, 2020 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, December 7 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**

 ## Review

+The proposed adjustment to the ETH-B vault type is as follows:
+* Increase the ETH-B Debt Ceiling from 10 million DAI to 20 million DAI.

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-eth-b-debt-ceiling/5282) to inform your position on this issue before voting.